 2) The tensioner is then retracted by pulling on the top of the tensioner via the "hook".
 Note also that the locking pin is bent. (red arrow).
 This possibly resulted from the tensioner being in the "locked" position for an extended amount of time.

 You should not simply retract the tensioner as is.
 Do not force it..
 Instead, first (or simultaneously) release the locking catch via the plug in the timing chain cover.
 The ROM states that once the locking catch is activated, the tensioner can be retracted.
 This is not completely accurate.

 During three sets of 20 consecutive retractions the tensioner would always retract, (as per the ROM) once the locking catch was activated, provided the retraction was continuous and smooth.
 Stopping the retraction or allowing the tensioner to compress would always activate the locking catch.
 The locking catch would then have to be "unlocked" before the tensioner would continue to retract.

 Based on the preceding tests, the recommendation is to unlock the locking catch and keep it unlocked my maintaining constant anticlockwise force (blue arrow) during the full and complete retraction of the tensioner.

 A significant amount of force is needed to retract the tensioner.
-The photograph below shows the "shoulder" (arrow) on the locking pin.
-The tensioner must be retracted until this "shoulder" retracts below the "locking catch" as the following sequence of photographs show.
+The photograph below shows the locking pin's "shoulder" (red arrows) on the locking pin.
+The tensioner must be retracted until this "shoulder" retracts below the "locking catch" as the following photographs show.